watermelontools/watermelon-intellij/README.md

 - You must have Gradle installed
 - For best results, use Java 17
 - The Gradle JDK we use is Corretto 19
+- If you build the plugin and it fails, it will be common that running `gradle clean` on your CLI will be the solution
 - To publish the plugin to the JetBrains marketplace: Run the Gradle build task that generates a .zip of the build, then go to https://plugins.jetbrains.com/plugin/add#intellij and upload

 ## Requirements